 Changes in customer needs and consumption models

 Specifically, the semiconductor industry experiences periodic fluctuations in product supply and demand (often associated with changes in economic conditions, technology, and manufacturing capacity) and suppliers may not adequately predict or meet customer demand.
-Geopolitical uncertainty (including from military conflicts; health-related crises; and international trade disputes) have led, and may continue to lead, to shortages, extended lead times, and unpredictability in the supply of certain semiconductors and other electronic components.
+The Russia-Ukraine conflict and the COVID-19 pandemic have led, and may continue to lead, to shortages, extended lead times, and unpredictability in the supply of certain semiconductors and other electronic components.
 In reaction, customers may over order to ensure sufficient inventory, which, when the shortage lessens, may result in order cancellations and decreases.
 In cases where customers have entered into non-cancellable/ non-returnable orders, customers may not be able or willing to carry out the terms of the orders.
 The Company’s prices to customers depend on many factors, including product availability, supplier costs, and competitive pressures.
-In fiscal 2022 and 2023, pricing to customers increased due to higher costs from suppliers, as well as higher freight and other costs.
+In fiscal 2022, pricing to customers increased due to higher costs from suppliers, as well as higher freight and other costs.
 However, the Company may not be able to maintain higher prices to customers in the future.
 As product becomes more available, customer and competitive pressures may lower prices to customers, which could reduce the Company’s margins.
 In addition, the Company may be unable to increase prices to customers to offset higher internal costs, which could also reduce margins.
-During fiscal 2023, 2022, and 2021, sales of semiconductors represented approximately 81%, 76%, and 75% of the Company’s consolidated sales, respectively, and the Company’s sales closely follow the strength or weakness of the semiconductor industry.
+During fiscal 2022, 2021, and 2020, sales of semiconductors represented approximately 76%, 75%, and 76% of the Company’s consolidated sales, respectively, and the Company’s sales closely follow the strength or weakness of the semiconductor industry.
 These conditions make it more difficult to manage the Company’s business and predict future performance.

 Disruptions to key supplier and customer relationships

 One of the Company’s competitive strengths is the breadth and quality of the suppliers whose products the Company distributes.
-For fiscal 2023, there was one of the Company’s suppliers that accounted for 10% or more of the Company’s consolidated billings.
+For fiscal 2022, there were no Company suppliers that accounted for 10% or more of the Company’s consolidated billings.
 The Company’s contracts with its suppliers vary in duration and are generally terminable by either party at will upon notice.
 The Company’s suppliers may terminate or significantly reduce their volume of business with the Company because of a product shortage, an unwillingness to do business with the Company, changes in strategy, or otherwise.

 Shortages of products or loss of a supplier may negatively affect the Company’s business and relationships with its customers, as customers depend on the Company’s timely delivery of technology hardware and software from the industry’s leading suppliers.
 In addition, shifts in suppliers’ strategies, or performance and delivery issues, may negatively affect the Company’s financial results.
 These conditions make it more difficult to manage the Company’s business and predict future performance.
 The competitive landscape has also experienced a consolidation among suppliers and capacity constraints, which could negatively impact the Company’s profitability and customer base.

 Further, if key suppliers modify the terms of their contracts (including, without limitation, terms regarding price protection, rights of return, order cancellation rights, delivery commitments, rebates, or other terms that protect or enhance the Company’s gross margins), it could negatively affect the Company’s results of operations, financial condition, or liquidity.
-Due to recent global shortages of semiconductors, some suppliers have increased the amount of non-cancellable/ non-returnable orders, which limited the Company’s ability to adjust down its inventory levels.
+Due to recent global shortages of semiconductors, some suppliers have increased the amount of non-cancellable/ non-returnable orders, which may limit the Company’s ability to adjust down its inventory levels in the event of market downturns.
 The Company may attempt to limit associated risks by passing such terms on to its customers, but this may not be possible.